 Smart meters can be refused by customers; however, we see no broad reason as to why they would aside from some specific cases.
 You can learn more about smart meters with our handy guide.

 Each supplier has their own smart meter design and features.
 In theory they should be interchangeable, but some customers have reported that their smart meters have been incompatible with new suppliers.
-If that’s the case, or if your new supplier doesn’t supply smart meters where you life, it will be treated as a standard meter.
+If that’s the case, or if your new supplier doesn’t supply smart meters where you live, it will be treated as a standard meter.

 If you would like to get ahead of the game and order your free smart meter today, you can click the link below to book your fitting with Scottish Power.